Facebook’s new tools make it harder to be a serial harasser on the platform

 Oftentimes, says Antigone Davis, Facebook’s head of safety, people don’t want to block their harassers for fear of retribution.
 They also may want to keep tabs on the other person.
 This tool, says Davis, gives the “ability to see if this person is trying to reach out and what they are saying.”

 The other new tool tries to crack down on fake accounts made by a blocked harasser.
 If an account gets blocked, the person may make a new fake account to continue harassing.
-Facebook now tries to determine if new accounts are from a formerly blocked user and removes the account (fake accounts are against Facebook’s terms of service).
+Facebook now tries to determine if new accounts are from a formerly blocked user and stops them from being able to contact the person who had originally blocked them (fake accounts are against Facebook’s terms of service).

 According to Davis, there are a variety of signals that indicate if a new account is from an old harasser.
 “The one that’s most easily understood,” he says, is the IP address.
 There are many other digital hints that indicated whether a new account is from a formerly blocked individual.